maggickkw/airbnb-clone-project/README.md

 What it is: All API communication is secured over HTTPS to encrypt data in transit.
 Why it's important: Prevents man-in-the-middle (MITM) attacks and eavesdropping on sensitive information like passwords or personal data.

+## CI/CD Pipeline

+For this project, a CI/CD pipeline ensures that:

+ - Code changes are automatically tested before merging.

+ - The backend is built and deployed consistently across environments.

+ -  Any issues are detected early through automated checks.

+🛠️ Tools Used

+ - GitHub Actions: Automates testing, linting, and deployment workflows directly from the repository.

+ - Docker: Ensures the application runs consistently across development, staging, and production environments.

+ - Docker Hub / GitHub Container Registry: Used to store and distribute container images.

+ - (Optional) Heroku / Render / AWS: For automatic deployment to cloud platforms.